shalenyjlemko/DRario_compg/log_Denys.md

 **03.12**

 Investigated the graphs from 02.12, performed per chromosome TE composition analysis.
 Chose the appropriate graphs to include in the presentation based on that.

+**03.12 c.d.**
+After the class we all discussed what we have been doing and what needs to be done.
+As a result we (me and Raul) are discussing the strategy about what data we have in the current duplicated genes we are analyzing, and what analyses can we do on it.
+Based on the distribution of the Ka/Ks ratios we agreed on splitting the gene families into 4 categories based on their Ka/Ks:
+<= 0.1 -- likely housekeeping genes, under very high purifying selection
+0.1 > x < 0.9 -- genes under the purifying selection (subfunctionalization)
+0.9 => x < 1.1 -- genes under neutral selection
+above 1.1 -- genes under adaptive selection

+**04.12**
+Did some research on the teleost fish for the presetntation, finished up the slides and figures.